Light Response of Poly(ethylene 2,6-napthalate) to Neutrons: Acknowledgements

 \section{Acknowledgements}

-his research was partially supported by the National Science Foundation through Grant No. PHY-1713857 and PHY-2011890, and the Joint Institute for Nuclear Astrophysics through Grant No. PHY-1430152 (JINA Center for the Evolution of the Elements).
-It was partially supported by NKFIH grant No. K134197 and provided by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Award Number DE-AC05-00OR22725 and DOE DE-SC0014445
+This research was partially supported by the National Science Foundation through Grant No. PHY-1713857 and PHY-2011890, and the Joint Institute for Nuclear Astrophysics through Grant No. PHY-1430152 (JINA Center for the Evolution of the Elements).
+It was partially supported by NKFIH grant No. K134197 and provided by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Award Number DE-AC05-00OR22725 and DOE DE-SC0014445.
+This manuscript has been authored in part by UT-Battelle, LLC, under contract DE-AC05-00OR22725 with the US Department of Energy (DOE).
+The publisher acknowledges the US government license to provide public access under the DOE Public Access Plan (http://energy.gov/downloads/doe-public-access-plan).